Parade (musical): Act II

-It's now 1914 and Leo has begun his process of appeal.
-The trial has been noted by the press in the north, and the reaction is strongly disapproving of the way in which it was conducted, but the African-American domestics wonder if the reaction would have been as strong if the victim had been Black ("A Rumblin' and a Rollin'").
-Lucille tries to help Leo with his appeal, but reveals crucial information to Craig, provoking an argument between Leo and Lucille ("Do it Alone").
-Lucille finds Governor Slaton at a party ("Pretty Music") and attempts to advocate for Leo.
-She accuses him of either being a fool or a coward if he accepts the outcome of the trial as is.
-Meanwhile, Watson approaches Dorsey and tells him that he will support his bid for governor should he choose to make it.
+It's now 1915, as Leo appeals the case.
+The northern press strongly disapproves of the way the trial was conducted, as African-American domestics wonder if the reaction would have been as strong if the victim had been Black ("A Rumblin' and a Rollin'").
+Lucille tries to help Leo with his appeal but reveals crucial information to Craig, leading to an argument between herself and Leo ("Do it Alone").
+She finds Governor Slaton at a party ("Pretty Music") to advocate for Leo, accusing Slaton of being a fool or a coward if he accepts the verdict.
+Meanwhile, Watson tells Dorsey that he will support his bid for governor if he makes one.
 Dorsey and Judge Roan go on a fishing trip, where they discuss the political climate and the upcoming election ("The Glory").

-The governor agrees to re-open the case, and Leo and Lucille rejoice ("This Is Not Over Yet").
-Slaton visits the factory girls, who admit to their exaggeration (“Factory Girls (Reprise)”), and Minnie, who claims that Dorsey intimidated her and made her sign a statement (“Minnie McKnight's Reprise”).
-Slaton also visits Jim Conley, who is back in jail as an accessory to the murder.
-Conley refuses to change his story despite the noticeable inconsistencies with the evidence, and along with his Chain Gang, does not give any information, much to the chagrin of Slaton ("Blues: Feel the Rain Fall").
-A year later, after much consideration, he agrees to commute Leo's sentence to life in prison in Milledgeville, Georgia, a move that effectively ends his political career.
+The governor re-opens the case, and Leo and Lucille rejoice ("This Is Not Over Yet").
+Slaton visits the factory girls, who admit to their exaggeration (“Factory Girls" (reprise)), and Minnie, who says Dorsey intimidated her and made her sign a statement (“Minnie McKnight's Reprise”).
+Slaton also visits Jim Conley, who is in jail as an accessory to the murder.
+Conley sticks to his story despite its noticeable inconsistencies with the evidence, and along with his Chain Gang, refuses to give Slaton any information ("Blues: Feel the Rain Fall").
+A year later, after deliberation, Slaton commutes Leo's sentence to life in prison in Milledgeville, Georgia, a move that ends his political career.
 The citizens of Marietta, led by Dorsey and Watson, are enraged and riot ("Where Will You Stand When the Flood Comes?").